AlexsJones/palette/README.md

 # Create and switch to a new branch across all repositories
 palette switch --branch-name new-feature --create true

+# Execute a command in all tracked repositories
+palette exec --run-command "git status"
 ```

 ### Repository Management